chrissns/Recipes/README.md

 # de.christiansohns.recipes
-An App to add your recipes.
+An App to note your recipes.

 ## Platforms
 iOS 17